YR/component/README.md

 ### About server rendering performance

-Due to the synchronous, blocking nature of React's `renderToString()`, it is important to optimize component rendering as much as possible when rending on the server.
+Due to the synchronous, blocking nature of React's `renderToString()`, it is important to optimize component rendering as much as possible when rendering on the server.
 The following steps have been taken to speed up rendering:

 - use minified production bundle of `React` (available as `component.React`) to avoid calls to `process.env.NODE_ENV` and other costly development-only code
 - treat all components as *stateless functions*, avoiding the costs of instantiation via `class` inheritance or `React.createClass`